Overo Extension

 - "KernelSrc/Documentation/gpio.txt"

-- gumstix-users mailing list
+- gumstix mailing list

-- http://www.gumstix.net/wiki/index.php?title=GPIO
+- https://wiki.gumstix.org/index.php?title=GPIO

-- http://www.avrfreaks.net/wiki/index.php/Documentation:Linux/GPIO
+- https://www.avrfreaks.net/wiki/index.php/Documentation:Linux/GPIO

-- http://www.hy-research.com/omap3_pinmux.html
+- https://www.hy-research.com/omap3_pinmux.html

-- http://focus.ti.com/docs/prod/folders/print/omap3530.html
+- https://focus.ti.com/docs/prod/folders/print/omap3530.html

-- http://pixhawk.ethz.ch/omap/start
+- https://pixhawk.ethz.ch/omap/start

-- http://docs.blackfin.uclinux.org/doku.php?id=gpio
+- https://docs.blackfin.uclinux.org/doku.php?id=gpio

 FAQ